gandhijas/gandhijas.github.io/README.md

 # Quantum-Enhanced Machine Learning: Exploring Quantum Classifiers

 ## Project Idea
-This project explores how quantum computing concepts like qubits, quantum gates, and entanglement can be applied to machine learning tasks, focusing on building a conceptual framework for a simple quantum classifier.
+My project explores how quantum computing concepts like qubits, quantum gates, and entanglement can be applied to machine learning tasks, focusing on building a conceptual framework for a simple quantum classifier.

 ---